An innovative, market-proven product against drought and excess moisture.

 Cover limit: USD 100,000

-During the cover period, the independent data provider reports daily rainfall and daily evapotranspiration that lead to 1.9mm of average water balance
+Over the risk period,, the independent data provider reports daily rainfall and daily potential evapotranspiration that lead to 1.9mm of average water balance:

 PAYOUT PROFILE